Amy Fitzpatrick: A Lost Irish Girl

 In 2009, Audrey alleged that she took a call and that a man with a heavy “African” accent told her that Amy had been abducted and was being held in Madrid.
 The man demanded half a million euros in ransom.
 The police investigated the call and the idea of a ransom, but very little concrete emerged, and it was very possibly just a hoax, albeit - a very very cruel hoax.

 The Costa Del Sol, where Amy disappeared, is an extremely popular area for British & Irish expatriates and has a reputation for housing the organized crime elements from this country, bearing the nickname “The Costa Del Crime”.
-There are seedy elements to the area where Amy vanished.
+There are seedy elements in the area where Amy vanished.

 One theory is that a famous Irish gangster took Amy.
 He was known around the area of Malaga and reportedly, was seen with Amy before she vanished.
 His name was Eric “Lucky” Wilson.
 Lucky is currently serving time for a gangland slaying that took place in a packed bar.